With Christmas nearly upon us, we thought it would be fun to create a collection of gift ideas for the photography enthusiasts in your life.

 • Show-off your brand new utensils in the shots, that new sieve of yours sifting the flour or that flashy pan tossing up the meat.

-With the 2017 British Bake Off currently on TV we thought we’d give you this great slice of advice.
+With the Great British Bake Off just off our screens, we thought we’d give you this great slice of advice.
 Neatly cut out slices of your cake and show the inside of it and add decorations, e.g fancy napkins, confetti or a shiny piece of cutlery.

 Out of all the food photography tips, presentation is the most crucial.
-Presentation can turn any boring looking dish into a master piece with some creativity and imagination.
+The presentation can turn any boring looking dish into a masterpiece with some creativity and imagination.
 Arrange your ingredients or finished dish artfully and it will look irresistible.

 Types of presentation: